Explore health content from A to Z.

 Athletes and nonathletes share many similar soft-tissue injuries.

 A contusion (bruise) is an injury to the soft tissue often produced by a blunt force, such as a kick, fall, or blow.
-The result will be pain, swelling, and discoloration.
+The result will be pain, swelling, and discoloration because of bleeding into the tissue.
 Treatment for contusions includes Rest, Ice, Compression, and Elevation (R.I.C.E.).
 More serious contusions may need to be examined by a doctor.